Retrieving and analysing BRO soil cores#

 'mineraalarmVeen', 'matigSiltigZand', 'zwakKleiigVeen',

-# at the end of a string.
+expand=False, # Find one of these words at the end of the standardSoilName

 # Check and show that it worked: